Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Data Analysis and Results

-After this, we searched for possible optical counterparts of FRB~20250316A in individual images and the stacked image, using the DESI/Legacy Survey (DESI/LS)\footnote{https://www.legacysurvey.org/} $r$ band image as a template.
-For individual images, we first registered them to the stacked DESI/LS image using {\it reproject} in Python.
-The images were then subtracted with {HOTPANTS} \footnote{https://github.com/acbecker/hotpants} with a kernel size of $\sim$ 1.5 times the WFST FWHM.
-There were no significant objects at the position of FRB~20250316A in individual subtracted images.
-The upper limits are estimated as $\rm mag_{lim} = ZP - 2.5\log_{10}( 5 \sigma \sqrt{2.226} FWHM)$, where ZP is the zero point of each image and $\sigma$ is the RMS of the FRB~20250316A field, with a radius of 90 arcsec, in the residual image.
-The 5 $\sigma$ upper limits are listed in Table \ref{tb:obswfst} and Table \ref{tb:opt1img}.
-An upper limit from the stacked image was estimated with a similar process.
-Limited by the seeing and the depth of the DESI/LS image, the subtracted image has a limiting magnitude of $24.18$ mag around the FRB~20250316A field.
+After this, we searched for possible \RE{transient} optical counterparts of FRB~20250316A in individual and the stacked image, using the DESI/Legacy Survey (DESI/LS)\footnote{https://www.legacysurvey.org/} $r$ band image as a template.
+Individual images were aligned to the DESI/LS stack with {\it reproject} \citep{Robitaille2020} in Python, then subtracted using HOTPANTS \citep{Becker2015} with a kernel size of $\sim$ 1.5 times the WFST FWHM.
+No significant objects were found at the FRB~20250316A position in individual subtracted images.
+The upper limits were estimated as $\rm mag_{lim} = ZP - 2.5\log_{10}( 5\sigma \sqrt{2.226} FWHM)$, where ZP is the zero point of each image and $\sigma$ is the RMS within 90$^{\prime\prime}$ of the FRB in the residual image.
+The 5$\sigma$ upper limits are listed in Table \ref{tb:obswfst} and Table \ref{tb:opt1img}.
+An upper limit of $24.18$ mag was estimated from the stacked image using a similar process, limited by the seeing and DESI/LS depth. \RE{This is generally consistent with the limits of FRB optical counterpart from MMT telescope ($r>25~\mathrm{mag}$ on 2025 March 23) and Gemini ($g>23.7~\mathrm{mag}$ on 2025 March 24) \citep{FRB20250316Achime}.}